petrvecera/indiegala-giveaways/README.md

 - Disable the script once you are finished

 ### What it does / how it works?
-Scrcipt detects that is at https://www.indiegala.com/giveaways/1/expiry/asc Detects all the giveaways, assess the settings - if wants to join the giveaway it sends the request to enter.
+Script detects that is at https://www.indiegala.com/giveaways/1/expiry/asc Detects all the giveaways, assess the settings - if wants to join the giveaway it sends the request to enter.
+Script can automatically detect DLC and skip them.
 Open browser dev tools to see details (press `F12`) about current status.

 ## Warning